-(a) the costs incurred in the administration of the General Purpose Account;
+(a) the costs incurred in the administration of the General Purpose Account; and

-(b) the remuneration and allowances payable to members of the Board;
+[(b) deleted]

-(c) the costs associated with the provision of secretarial, clerical or other administrative support to the Board in the performance of its functions under this Act;
+(c) the costs associated with the provision of secretarial, clerical or other administrative support to the Commissioner in the performance of his or her functions under this Act; and

 (d) the costs incurred in, or in connection with, the administration and enforcement of this Act except such costs, if any, as are excluded by the regulations; and

-(e) all other expenditure lawfully incurred by the Board in the performance of its functions under this Act.
+(e) all other expenditure lawfully incurred by the chief executive officer and the department in the performance of their functions under this Act.

 [Section 102C inserted by No. 59 of 1995 s.
 80; amended by No. 77 of 2006 Sch.
 1 cl.
-156(2).]
+156(2); No. 58 of 2010 s.
+166.]

 102D.
 Investment of General Purpose Account